fireinrain/github-trending/README.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2024-04-20】[signalapp / Signal\-Desktop](https://github.com/signalapp/Signal-Desktop) - A private messenger for Windows, macOS, and Linux
+* 【2024-04-20】[toeverything / blocksuite](https://github.com/toeverything/blocksuite) - 🧩 Content editing tech stack for the web \- BlockSuite is a toolkit for building editors and collaborative applications
+* 【2024-04-20】[Vencord / Vesktop](https://github.com/Vencord/Vesktop) - Vesktop is a custom Discord App aiming to give you better performance and improve linux support
+* 【2024-04-20】[krakenfx / wallet](https://github.com/krakenfx/wallet) - Kraken Wallet is a powerful self\-custody wallet built for the decentralized web
 * 【2024-04-19】[figma / code-connect](https://github.com/figma/code-connect) - A tool for connecting your design system components in code with your design system in Figma
 * 【2024-04-19】[NomicFoundation / hardhat](https://github.com/NomicFoundation/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software
 * 【2024-04-19】[total\-typescript / total\-typescript\-book](https://github.com/total-typescript/total-typescript-book) - The companion repo for the upcoming Total TypeScript book